Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Limitations and Implications for Future Work

-Our study is limited to the perspectives of a small sample of professional illustrators working in editorial, branding and advertising contexts.
+Our study is limited to the perspectives of a small sample of professional illustrators working in editorial, branding and advertising contexts who agreed to have their work fine-tuning a model.
+We acknowledge that this strong self-selection bias limits the insights and reproducibility of our results.
 While this choice was essential to spend enough time with each artist to explain the project, answer concerns, and conduct long interviews and follow-ups, a larger sample would provide more nuanced results.
 We introduced the concept of “boundary objects” to study style, which opens doors for more research on the perceptions of other actors working with style in HCI.
 For the scope of this study, we centered illustrators' perspectives and discussed other actors’ relation to style indirectly through their eyes.
 This was important to foreground illustrators’ narratives in a technology that impacts them most, but our theoretical frameworks would gain from a greater variety of views.
 Finally, we limited our study to one form of style transfer, the fine-tuning of a StableDiffusion model with a LoRa.
 Other systems might provide additional insights into the performance and perception of different style transfers.
 We want to stress that our research did not focus on the performance of a particular model, and the participants’ evaluation of style transfer pertained more to its underlying logic (e.g., Content-Style disentanglement) common to most style transfer tasks.

 These limitations are invitations for future research to study style in all its complexity and pluralism.
 While we limited our sample to illustrators in the editorial, advertising, and branding industries, illustrators working in publishing, entertainment, or animation would undoubtedly enrich these perspectives.
-Additionally, we invite future research on style transfer to integrate the economic value of style in their study to overcome the limitations of the cultural divide between art and commerce, which does not reflect reality and limits usability.